heberleh/deep-learning-specialization/README.md

 # Deep Learning Specialization - Jupyter Notebooks

-Tensorflow, Neural Networks and Deep Learning in Python exercises as part of my specialization in Deep Learning on Coursera, offered by **deeplearning.ai**.
+TensorFlow, Neural Networks and Deep Learning in Python exercises as part of my specialization in Deep Learning on Coursera, offered by **deeplearning.ai**.

 ## Course 1 - Neural Networks and Deep Learning